THE PROCESS

 1. Unfinished compost or old vermicompost to start the process.

-2. Mixed hardwood wood chips, shredded paper, and cardboard as carbon material.
+2. Mixed hardwood wood chips, shredded paper, leaves, and cardboard as carbon material.

 4. Frass or crab shell meal for the chitin properties.
 Chitin helps the plant defend against diseases from the soil.

-To produce an end product efficiently, we use various compost worms: a mix of redworms (Eisenia fetida and Eisenia Andrei), European Nightcrawlers (Eisenia Hortensis), Blueworms (Perionyx Excavatus), and Jumpers (Amynthas Gracilis).
+To produce an end product efficiently in a controlled environment, we use various compost worms: a mix of redworms (Eisenia fetida and Eisenia Andrei), European Nightcrawlers (Eisenia Hortensis), Blueworms (Perionyx Excavatus), and Jumpers (Amynthas Gracilis).

-After 3 to 4 months of vermicomposting, we harvest the finished vermicompost and screen it at 1/10"(2.5mm) for water solubility.
+After 3 to 4 months of vermicomposting, we harvest and pack per order.

-Carbon and Soil often test our vermicompost for biological, nutrient content, metal content, and DNA.
+Carbon and Soil often test our vermicompost for biological, nutrient content, and DNA.